Raimi Shamsul

-Muhammad Raimi bin Shamsul (born 28 October 2002) is a Malaysian professional footballer who plays as a right back for Malaysia Super League club Selangor.
+Muhammad Raimi bin Shamsul (born 28 October 2002) is a Malaysian professional footballer who plays as a right back for Malaysia Super League club Negeri Sembilan.

 Club career

+Youth career

+Raimi Shamsul began his football journey with Klebang FC in Malacca at the age of 11.
+After graduating from the MSSM, he was selected for the National Football Development Programme (NFDP), which placed him at Tunku Mahkota Ismail Sports School in 2015.
+He continued his development at Bukit Jalil Sports School in 2016 before being transferred to the Mokhtar Dahari Academy in 2017, where he remained until completing the programme.
+Following his graduation from AMD, Raimi joined Selangor's youth setup in 2020.

 Selangor

-On early career, Raimi signed for Selangor from Academy Mokhtar Dahari at the age of 19.
+On early career, Raimi signed for Selangor from Academy Mokhtar Dahari at the age of 18.
 He then progressed through the club's youth setup, playing for the under-21 and under-23 squads.
 He made his Selangor reserves debut with a full 90-minutes played in a 3–0 win against Kelantan reserves on 17 April 2023.
 Raimi was an unused substitute during Selangor's league against Terengganu at the MBPJ Stadium on 5 April 2025.
 He made his first debut for Selangor FC versus Malaysian University as a substitute after replacing Faisal Halim at 62nd minute in the FA Cup 2025-2026.

+Negeri Sembilan

+On 8 July 2026, Negeri Sembilan announced the signing of Raimi from Selangor ahead of the 2026–27 season.

 International career

 Youth

 On 30 October 2019, Raimi was called up to the Malaysia under-19 by Brad Maloney for the 2020 AFC U-19 Championship qualification in Cambodia.